 The office location also has a major impact on work/life balance.
 Affordable parking and accessible public transport can help employees manage a commute.
 And an attractive downtown neighborhood with a variety of restaurant options can be great for working lunches, coffee meetings, and after work socializing.

-Let you clients know what is possible with their space.
+Let you clients know what is possible with their commercial rental space.

 Many of the features we’ve discussed can be added to an Ann Arbor retail space for lease before a client moves in.
 However, many businesses remain unaware of the many ways they can customize their office environment before they move in.
 Suggesting ways in which they can achieve their ideal space can help close a hesitant tenant.

 It’s easiest to wire an office for high-speed Internet before it’s full of desks, chairs, and employees.
 And if your client wants a more open co-working environment or a private library corner, it’s usually possible to move or eliminate a wall, provided it’s not load-bearing.

-If you need help showing off the possibilities of one of our office spaces to your clients, we can help.
+If you need help showing off the possibilities of one of our office commercial rental space to your clients, we can help.
 We work with a team of designers and builders that can streamline the redesign process for your clients.
 Contact us today to get started.